 The Title IX Coordinator has permission to change policy language in those cases where the federal government and/or the Office for Civil Rights changes its preferred language for certain kinds of behavior and when the description of the processes described here can be made clearer.
 The changes will be published to the Urshan community and also communicated for information to the Faculty and the Board of Trustees.

-This policy shall be reviewed yearly under the direction of the Dean of Students and Executiv President.
+This policy shall be reviewed yearly under the direction of the Services and Executive Vice President.

-APPENDIX A STATEMENT ON RACIAL HARASSMENT
+APPENDIX A: STATEMENT ON RACIAL HARASSMENT